Was wir von Hunden lernen können - und warum die Wissenschaft Hildegard von Bingen recht gibt

 Finally

 And I look at him and think: you are a different being.
-With your own history, stretching back 40,000 years.
+With your own history, going back 40,000 years.
 With your own preferences and also traumas.
 With your own way of seeing the world.

 The next day, walking through the vineyards — a man.
 He looks at Ezra and says: che bello!
 We communicated with hands and feet.
 He had two dogs like Ezra.
 I miss them.
 And his wife doesn't want any new ones.